“Comprehensive Plan for Makkah, Madinah and Mashaer,” Urban Development Strategy for Ancient Holy Sites in Saudi Arabia, 2009

 “Decentralization and Urban Infrastructure Management Capacity,” Research Paper for UN-Habitat’s Third Global Report on Human Settlements, 2000

-A CUDS research paper from 2000 provided an overview of decentralization and infrastructure policy in the USA since the 1990.
-The study stressed the expanding scope for private sector involvement and the growing role of non-governmental organizations and civil society in the delivery of infrastructure services for urban slums – properly termed informal settlements.
-The paper served as a background paper for UN-Habitat’s Third Global Report on Human Settlements.
+The Center for Urban Development Studies (CUDS) at Harvard University’s Graduate School of Design produced a research paper in 2000 that provided an overview of decentralization and infrastructure policy throughout the 1990s.
+The study noted the expanding scope for private sector involvement and the growing role of non-governmental organizations and civil society in the delivery of infrastructure services for informal settlements.
+The report served as a background paper for UN-Habitat’s Third Global Report on Human Settlements.

 [Excerpt: Background Paper, August 2000]